 Travel to Orenco Station and check out Nature’s Pet, to buy natural treats or to give your dog a wash after playing at the state park.
 Just a short walk away is Orenco Taphouse, a pet-friendly taproom, where dogs are allowed–inside and outside–while you taste flight of craft brews from Oregon and beyond.

-Overnight at one of these pet-friendly hotels, or sleep under the stars at L.L.
+Stay overnight at one of these pet-friendly hotels, or sleep under the stars at L.L.
 Stub Stewart State Park, which offers tent camping, RV sites and rustic cabins, including a pet-friendly cabin.

 Tour the pet-friendly wineries of the north Willamette Valley.
 With more than 30 wineries located throughout the area, the Tualatin Valley is the closest wine country to Portland.

 Our winemakers love their dogs, and many a friendly Fido can be found sniffing the terroir, welcoming visitors into the tasting room, and generally showing that a day touring the northern Willamette Valley’s wineries is a tail-wagging good time.